Skip to content

 Inference engine

 The backend runtime that executes a model.
-Chosen per-session on ConfigureSessionRequest as a value of the InferenceEngine enum.
+Chosen per-session on CreateSessionRequest as a value of the InferenceEngine enum.
 LlamaCpp is shipped today; OnnxGenAI, WindowsML, OpenVino, and TensorRtLlm are enum slots reserved for future engines.
 Each model variant targets exactly one engine.

 GGUF